contractual capacity contractual capacity

 1. Lucy v.
 Zehmer (1954): This case examined whether intoxication affected contractual intent.
 Zehmer, while drinking, promised to sell his farm to Lucy.
 The court ruled the contract valid, as Zehmer’s ability to comprehend the transaction was not impaired despite his consumption of alcohol.

 2. Hamer v.
 Sidway (1891): Focused on a minor’s ability to enter contracts.
-William Story promised his nephew money if he refrained from vices until 21.
+William Story promised his nephew money if he refrained from vices until he was 21.
 The contract was enforceable, illustrating that certain agreements with minors protect their best interests.

 3. Dodson v.
 Shrader (1992): Addressed minor disaffirmation.
 Dodson bought a truck and later revoked the contract upon discovering his minority status.
 The court allowed partial recovery due to vehicle depreciation, indicating some protection for sellers.